ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/products/glossier-generation-g-lip-gloss-duo.markdown

 banner-img: "glossier-main_image.jpg"
 hero-header: "glossier_product"
-competition-description: "Adaptable color + cushiony shine.
+competition-description: "Adaptable colour + cushiony shine.
 Wear them on their own, or layer together for extra impact.
 Generation G gives the look of just-blotted lipstick minus the blot, in shades that adapt to you - not the other way around."
 hero-subheader: ""